zacjszewczyk/firstcrack/README.md

 First Crack - A simple static blogging engine written in Python
 ===============================================================

 Given a directory of a thousand [Markdown](http://daringfireball.net/projects/markdown/) files, First Crack will generate a full-featured, lightweight, static website in less than two seconds.
 For a live demo, check out [my website](https://zacs.site/).
-I have used First Crack as the back-end for my site since 2011.
+I have used First Crack exclusively since 2011.

 ## Table of Contents
 * [Front-End Features](#front-end-features)